kramergroup/openImpala/README.md

 N.B. the OpenImpala singularity image needs to located in the same directory as the executable.

+## Continuous Integration

+This repo is pull mirrored to a GitLab repository, https://gitlab.com/JLeHoux/openImpala, which runs a suite of unit tests to check functionality.
+The test suite can be found in .gitlab-ci.yml

 ## License

 OpenImpala Copyright (c) 2020, University of Southampton